 Asbjørnsen likely was responsible only for the brass plaque on the monument, not the granite structure.

 When the fountain was officially dedicated on Sept.
 6, 1910, it was unveiled by 5-year-old Marjorie Virginia Smith, and Mayor Emil Seidel was on hand, along with other dignitaries.

 But because people never change, Whitehead was quickly back in the news defending the fountains against critics who said that the fountains would spread disease among horses.

 "I find some criticism about drinking fountains for animals, from people no doubt in ignorance," Whitehead told the Sentinel less than a month after dedicating the monument.
 "The fact is that of the 20 fountains I have erected in Milwaukee it would be impossible for horses to contract any disease from drinking at them, unless the city shuts the water off, so that it will become stagnant."

-Whitehead soon found himself ailing and even after struck by a debilitating bout of sciatic rheumatism, the Sentinel report, "even while confined to bed by his sickness (he) took an active interest in what was being done by the society he headed."
+Whitehead soon found himself ailing and, the Sentinel reported, "even while confined to bed by his sickness (with a debilitating bout of sciatic rheumatism) he took an active interest in what was being done by the society he headed."

 Whitehead died at home on Milwaukee Street in June 1911 and his society would only outlive him by a year.

-Though on his deathbed, Whitehead asked Charles Gettelman and other Badger State Humane Society board members to keep the organization alive and continue his work, the board was divided on whether to do that or to merge with the Wisconsin Humane Society, of which many were also members.
+On his deathbed, Whitehead asked Charles Gettelman and other Badger State Humane Society board members to keep the organization alive and continue his work.
+But the board was divided on whether to do that or to merge with the Wisconsin Humane Society, of which many were also members.

 Some board members said they, "were only interested in the Badger State society because they wished to support Mr. Whitehead, whom they believed to be an earnest worker.
 These are anxious to unite the two societies."